marshall62/dmart-api/docs/instructions.md

 I see that MongoAtlas has a read/write data API that allows me to modify the database from a locally running client (using curl for example).
 This will make it relatively easy to create a utility that I can use to put new records into mongo from my machine.
 See [https://docs.atlas.mongodb.com/api/data-api/]

 ## Heroku:

+Note:  I have to use a Google free authentication app on my phone to login to Heroku

 On git push this should deploy on heroku automatically